pantheon-systems/documentation/source/partials/create-new-site-new-dash.md

 1. If this site is to be part of a Professional Workspace, select a Workspace from **Choose an Organization for the Site**.

+1. Click **Continue**.
 It can take several minutes to create a new site on Pantheon.

 1. Click **Visit your Pantheon Site Dashboard** when the process is complete.